-Whether you just adopted a new pup over quarantine, or have had a long-time best friend who has taken a backseat after you had kids, sometimes you gotta make some time to hang with your dog!
+Whether you just adopted a new pup, or have had a long-time best friend who has taken a backseat after you had kids, sometimes you gotta make time to hang with your dog!
 It can be hard to figure out whether to bring your dog with you and which establishments are dog friendly.
 If you love to take your pups with you when you can, you’re probably always looking for new ideas of places to take your dog.
 Lucky for you, I’ve compiled a list of 50 Dog Friendly Activities Near Me with things to do and where you can take your dog with you in Central Indiana:

 Test your dog’s capabilities on an agility course!
 The dog parks at Eagle Creek State Park and the Humane Society of Indianapolis have great agility courses with ramps, tunnels, and hurdles to train and exercise your dog.

 Almost all wineries are dog friendly in Central Indiana.
 You can enjoy a glass on the patio next to your pup at Urban Vines or Mallow Run.
 You can even bring your dog into the tasting room at Peace Water Winery!